wenqian66/semantic_cache/REPORT.md

 **Example**
 The following approach and example is from paper *“Cost-Efficient Serving of LLM Agents via Test-Time Plan Caching.”*

-**What to Cache**: generalized reasoning workflows stripped of context-specific details.
-Not final answers or tool results

-**Cache Key**: `[goal_keyword] + [agent_state] + [tool_type]`
+In our example, we are not focusing on agent caching, so the template may not pretty useful here.
+I planed only apply a small, cost-efficient LLM model here to extract keywords, then stored them in cache and if the the keywords are found in cache, then treat as cache hit.

-Example from Zhang et al.: "What is FY2019 working capital ratio for Costco?" generates plan template:
+Example from Zhang et al.: "What is FY2019 working capital ratio for Costco?"
-1. Extract total current assets/liabilities
-2. Calculate ratio
-3. Round to 2 decimals

-Later query "FY2021 ratio for Best Buy" reuses template, small LM adapts entity names -> skips expensive planning.
+->
+keyword: working capital ratio
+->
+stored in cache

 **Key insight**: Keyword matching outperforms semantic similarity for agent caching-avoids threshold tuning and false positives.
+However, I still think similarity should be used here, with the keyword algorithm serving as a supplement, since this is not an agent problem.
+Those context-specific details that were considered overemphasized in agent caching are still important in our problem.

 **Trade-offs**: Effective for structured workflows; less useful for novel reasoning tasks.